-The Rehabilitation Specialist’s goal is to provide consumers with serious and persistent mental illness a higher quality of life in a safe and therapeutic environment.
-The Rehabilitation Specialist will be expected to work with a diverse population and must be sensitive to the culture, religion, language, age, gender, and sexual orientation of the population served.
+The Residential Counselor’s goal is to provide clients with serious and persistent mental illness a higher quality of life in a safe and therapeutic environment.
+The Residential Counselor will be expected to work with a diverse population and must be sensitive to the culture, religion, language, age, gender, and sexual orientation of the population served.

-1) Supports each resident’s individualized treatment plan to assist him or her in developing the skills needed to successfully live and work more independently in the community.
+1) Develops and implements individualized treatment plans to assist clients to develop the skills needed to successfully live and work more independently in the community.

-2) Precisely monitors and documents consumer medication compliance.
-Educates consumers regarding the role and use of medications.
+2) Precisely monitors and documents client medications during each shift and takes action to encourage reluctant clients to comply with medication regimens.
+Educates clients regarding the role and use of medications.

-3) Develop therapeutic and effective working relationships with consumers, while maintaining professional boundaries.
+3) Develops therapeutic and effective working relationships with clients, while maintaining professional boundaries.

-4) Spends a majority of time in the house milieu, motivating, teaching and assisting consumers in self-care, practical living, leisure, and interpersonal skills, as appropriate.
+4) Spends a majority of time in the house milieu, motivating, teaching and assisting clients in self-care, practical living, leisure, and interpersonal skills, as appropriate.

-6) Effectively intervenes in consumer crises, including consulting with agency staff, on-call supervisors, and Designated Mental Health Professionals regarding potentially dangerous or problematic situations.
+6) Effectively intervenes in client crisis, including consulting with agency staff, lead agency Crisis Services staff, and Designated Mental Health Professionals regarding potentially dangerous or problematic situations.

-7) Encourages and assists consumers to engage in work or other meaningful activities.
+7) Encourages and assists clients to engage in work or other meaningful activities.

 RELATIONSHIP WITH COMMUNITY AND CO-WORKERS

-1) Contributes to cooperative working relationships with clinical teammates and with supervisors, and other staff within the agency.
+1) Contributes to cooperative working relationships with clinical team-mates and with supervisors.

 2) Solicits and provides case consultation and coordination as needed.

-3) Presents a positive professional image of the agency to referral sources and other service providers and community resources needed by agency consumers.
+3) Presents a positive professional image of the agency to referral sources and other service providers and community resources needed by agency clients.

-BA/MA in Human Services field (e.g. psychology, social work) plus two years treatment experience working with individuals with serious and persistent mental illness.
+BA in Human Services plus treatment experience working with individuals with serious and persistent mental illness.
 Other residential or social service experience may substitute.
-The position requires agency affiliated counselor registration, home care aid certification, a valid driver’s license, first aid/CPR training, HIV related training, 2-step TB test, criminal background inquiry, and fingerprint ID.
-The employees driving record must be acceptable in order to be able to drive Agency vehicles.
+The position requires state agency affiliated counselor registration, home care aide certification, first aid/CPR training, HIV related training, 2-step TB test, criminal background and fingerprint ID, valid driver’s license, an acceptable driving record in order to drive Agency vehicles.

-Benefits include 22 paid leave days per year and 9 paid holidays, each pro-rated per fte; employer paid medical, dental and long-term disability insurance; voluntary participation in one of the Agency sponsored 403(b) retirement plans; and voluntary participation in the AFLAC and FSA cafeteria plans.
+Benefits include 22 paid leave days and 9 paid holidays per year employer paid medical, dental and long-term disability insurance; voluntary participation in one of the Agency sponsored 403(b) retirement plans, AFLAC cafeteria and FSA plans.

-34 hour week to be arranged with the Chief of Clinical Services.
-Rehabilitation Specialists are expected to participate in the agency’s on-call system.
-On-call hours require being available by phone to be called in immediately and are reimbursed at $3.00 per hour.
-All rehabilitation staff are required to work overnight, weekend, or holiday shifts.
+Counseling staff are expected to participate in the agency’s on-call system.
+On-call hours require being available by phone to be called in immediately and are reimbursed at a rate of $3.00 per hour while off-site, with an additional $100 paid if called in to work.
+Staff working a weekend shift receive an extra $2.50 per hour.
+Counseling staff are encouraged to be flexible in providing coverage for overnight, weekend, or holiday shifts, when needed.